nlpope/SwiftNoviceServerMkIII/README.md

 swift build
 ```

 To run the project and start the server from XCode, select 'My Mac' as the target device then click cmd + r.
+When a Vapor server is successfully running, the console typically displays a message like: "Server starting on http://127.0.0.1:8080"

 Alternatively, use the following command:
 ```bash
 swift run
 ```